wickwirew/PureSQL/README.md

 feather queries add --name <some-name>
 ```

+> [!TIP]
-> 💡 Tip: Organize queries by usage, not by table.
+> Organize queries by usage, not by table.
 This will become more useful later on when we talk about dependency injection.

 Open the file that was created in `/Queries`, it should be blank.
 Individual queries can be defined using the `DEFINE` keyword.
 At the moment queries can only have one statement.
 ```sql